lionelegger/ShareMyTrip/README.md

 bin/cake bake all Users
 bin/cake bake all Trips
 bin/cake bake all TripsUsers
-bin/cake bake all Departures
-bin/cake bake all Arrivals
 bin/cake bake all Categories
 bin/cake bake all Types
 bin/cake bake all Trips